The 12 Hallmarks of Aging in Dogs, Explained

-• Inflammation is sometimes protective; the goal is reducing chronic, unnecessary irritation.
+- Inflammation is sometimes protective: the goal is reducing the chronic, unnecessary kind — not flattening every response.

-• Track patterns in mobility, skin, and digestion before changing multiple variables at once.
+- Track before you change: log mobility, skin, and digestion patterns before adjusting several things at once.

 Inflammation, Comfort, and the Quiet Work of Daily Choices